Envelopes

 Turn a submenu into a menu.
 You may have features you use often, but that you have to access via a submenu.
 You'll find that getting to the feature is much simpler if it has a menu of its own.
 For instance, why not give your macros a menu of their own?

 To change a submenu into a menu, while in the Tool Bar Editor dialog box, move your mouse pointer to the menu that currently contains the submenu you want to move--such as the Tools menu.
-As soon as you move the pointer over the menu (you don't need to click), your pointer turns into a hand and the menu drops down.
+As soon as you move the pointer over the menu (you don't need to click), your pointer

 Without clicking, move your pointer down the menu until the hand is over the submenu you want to turn into a menu--for example, you might move the pointer so it's right over Macro.
 Click on it and drag it where you want the menu--for example, right beside the Tools menu--and release the mouse button.
 The new menu drops in place.